carlydoes/belly-button-challenge/README.md

 # belly-button-challenge

-// Place url in a constant variable const url = "https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json"
+const url = "https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json"

-// Fetch the JSON data
 d3.json(url).then(function(data) {
   console.log(data);
 });

-// Initialize the dashboard at start up function init() {
+function init() {

-    // Use D3 to select the dropdown menu let dropdownMenu = d3.select("#selDataset");
+    let dropdownMenu = d3.select("#selDataset");

-    // Use D3 to get sample names and populate the drop-down selector d3.json(url).then((data) => {
+    d3.json(url).then((data) => {

-        // Set a variable for the sample names let names = data.names;
+        let names = data.names;

-        // Add samples to dropdown menu
         names.forEach((id) => {

-            // Log the value of id
             console.log(id);

             dropdownMenu.append("option")